alexrockhill/pd-parser/docsrc/generated/cli.rst

 --data_type DATA_TYPE		The type of data if not set correctly already (ieeg is often set as eeg for instance)

---eogs LIST_OF_EOGS		The eogs if not set correctly already
+--eogs [EOGS ...]
+The eogs if not set correctly already

---ecgs LIST_OF_ECGS		The ecgs if not set correctly already
+--ecgs [ECGS ...]
+The ecgs if not set correctly already

---emgs LIST_OF_EMGS		The emgs if not set correctly already
+--emgs [EMGS ...]
+The emgs if not set correctly already

 --verbose VERBOSE		Set verbose output to True or False.